 Styling and Tracking Scripts

-When copying the embed code from the traffic source management screen, you will see a checkbox that, when checked, will generate another version of the embed code that will automatically pull any query string parameters passed into the parent site into the embedded ion site as well.
+When copying the embed code from the URL Management screen, you will see a checkbox that, when checked, will generate another version of the embed code that will automatically pull any query string parameters passed into the parent site into the embedded ion site as well.
 This can be helpful for tracking purposes for any scripts or integrations set up within your ion experience that rely on data being passed in on the query string.

 Embedded content can be affected by code used in the website it is embedded into.
 Any styling and/or tracking scripts that are set up on the external site can impact the style of content shown within the embedded frame.